This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

 - Firstly close the discharge valve.
 (It is obvious that if the pump is not running, the discharge valve will be closed)

 - Now open the vent valve of the pump

 - Now open the valve of the external supply line, this will fill liquid in the pump, and as the liquid comes out of the vent line close it.

 - Liquid coming out of the vent valve ensures that air inside the pump is replaced with liquid.

 - Now the pump is primed and one can start the pump.

 Priming by installing Foot Valve

-In this method, when the suction of the pump is below the pump and pump had to suck liquid from below its level foot valve is installed.
+In this method, when the suction of the pump is below the pump and the pump had to suck liquid from below its level foot valve is installed.
 The foot valve is nothing but a non-return valve [NRV Valve] which will open in only one direction i.e. down to up.
 As the pump was in running condition, the foot valve will be open and it will allow the liquid to pass from the sump to pump.
 As the pump is stopped, the pump will stop suction of liquid, and liquid from the pump will flow down to the sump.
-Here foot valve as it is a NRV valve and will be close and won’t allow pump liquid to get drained in the sump, and because of this liquid will remain in the pump and it is not required to prime the pump.
+Here foot valve is an NRV valve and will be close and won’t allow pump liquid to get drained in the sump, and because of this liquid will remain in the pump and it is not required to prime the pump.

 What is self priming pump | Self Priming Centrifugal Pump